jwcjs/docs/docs/components/defining.md

 ## Class Based

-The `@JwcComponent` decorator is used to define a Jwc component.
+The `@Component` decorator is used to define a Jwc component.
 It takes an object with the following properties:

 - `name` - The name of the component.
 This is used to identify the component in the DOM.
 It must be unique.
 - [`css`](./styles.md) - The CSS to be applied to the component.
 The CSS is applied to the shadow DOM of the component.
 - `options` - The options to be passed to the component.
 Follows the ElementDefinitionOptions interface from the [Custom Elements API](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define#Parameters).

 I recommend you do not use JavaScript to define your component.
 Instead, use TypeScript.
-This will allow you to use the `@JwcComponent` decorator to define your component.
+This will allow you to use the `@Component` decorator to define your component.

 But if you do use JavaScript or you want to define without using the decorator: